Home insurance documents and house model

 6. Maintain a Claims-Free Record

-Filing small claims is often a bad financial decision.
-A $2,000 claim on a $1,000 deductible nets you $1,000 — but it can trigger a premium increase that costs you more than that over the next 3-5 years.
-Some carriers also offer a claims-free discount that you lose the moment you file.
+Filing small claims almost always backfires.
+You submit a $2,000 claim on a $1,000 deductible — netting $1,000.
+But the resulting premium hike over the next 3–5 years?
+Often costs more than you collected.
+Some carriers also hand out a claims-free discount that vanishes the instant you file.

 7. Review Your Coverage Annually

-On the flip side, make sure your dwelling coverage has kept up with construction costs.
-Rebuilding a home costs more in 2026 than it did in 2020.
-Being underinsured to save on premium is a disaster waiting to happen.
+But don’t only look for things to cut.
+Make sure your dwelling coverage reflects current construction costs.
+Rebuilding in 2026 costs more than rebuilding in 2020.
+Being underinsured to save a few bucks on premium is a disaster waiting to happen — literally.

 8. Ask About Every Available Discount

-Insurance companies offer more discounts than they actively promote.
-Ask your agent specifically about discounts for being claim-free, paying annually instead of monthly, going paperless, being over 55 or retired, having a newer home, being a non-smoker, or having a good credit score.
+Carriers offer more discounts than they advertise.
+Way more.
+Ask your agent directly about savings for: claims-free history, paying annually instead of monthly, going paperless, being 55+ or retired, owning a newer home, being a non-smoker, having a strong credit score.

-You’d be surprised how many of these apply to you — and how many your current carrier hasn’t automatically applied.
+You’d be surprised how many apply, and how many your current insurer hasn’t bothered to flip on.

 The Bottom Line